SolaimanDev/Demo-Inventory-Management-System/README.md

-# Laravel Multi-App JWT Authentication Demo
+# Laravel Inventory Management Demo

 ## 🚀 Please follow the instructions for Setup
 1. Navigate to the backend folder: